arutinn/free_images_app/README.md

 Task list:

-Search the high quality free photos (using Unsplash  API) (by keyword or random photo)
+Search the high quality free photos (using Unsplash  API): -done by keyword -done random photo can chose the size of photo

 User authentication